jakub-deka/review_demos/README.md

 * Docker (to get the docker application running using docker compose)
 * An IDE that can connect to a remote host.
 I recommend VS Code with dev containers extension
+* A nvidia GPU to speed up the generation of responses.
+It is possible to do it using CPU only mode, but it will take a lot longer to do.
+* Nvidia CUDA toolkit installed on the machine running docker.

 To run the demos: